 The core seminars are designed to give students a solid understand of central concepts within the international system.
-Like many disciplines the field of International Relations does not have a single unifying theory as to why things happen within the global system.
-Therefore it is essential to give students a firm grounding in the contending theories as to why the system works the way it does.
+Like many other academic disciplines, the field of International Relations does not have a single unifying theory as to why things happen within the global system.
+Therefore, it is essential to acquire a firm grounding in the contending theories as to why the system works the way it does.
 This will give students a firm foundation when building their own views as to which theory more effectively explains the international system.

 Once this foundation is established, students then go on to look at the constraints or lack of constraints on the "actors" within the internationals system (such as states, multi-national organizations, non- governmental organizations, etc.) These constraints are established by international norms delineated in the international legal system.
-Once the "does and don'ts" of the system are understood, students explore what makes the system "go" or work.
+Once the basics of the system are understood, students explore what makes the system "go" or work.
 Here the international political economy is explored.
 What motivates "actors" to interact is their desire to exchange goods or services or dominate those goods or services.
-The very fact that the world is now talking in terms of increasing "Globalization" is reflective of the fact that almost all "actors" are thinking in terms of a global impact.
-The understanding of this phenomenon is essential to a student's understanding of the international system.
+The very fact that the world is now talking in terms of increasing "globalization" is reflective of the fact that almost all "actors" are thinking in terms of a global impact.
+Insights into this phenomenon are essential to a student's understanding of the international system.